Rakeela/dragora-notes/session-3-notes.md

 {graph with identical mean and median} Mean and median for a symmetric distribution {graph with mean less than median and long tail on left} {graph with mean greater than median and long tail on right} Mean and median for skewed distributions

+{Slide with a big pink line at the top and a thin blue line across the middle} {?}
+{Teacher draws a red line in the middle of the thin blue line, talking about splitting it into two equal parts, and then labels the red line as the Median.}
+{I'm feeling self-conscious about grasping for things to take notes on.
+I feel like I understand this subject.}
+{A description has been given about how the median divides the set into two equal parts, and then the two equal parts into two further equal parts.
+She's working up towards presenting quartiles, isn't she?
+Haven't I seen this exercise before... in kindergarden?}